 A former US Air Force bomber pilot and a Harvard University MBA graduate, Frederick Hill joined his father in the family business in 1947.
 He led the company's growth in real estate development, as well as its diversification into other industries.
 Mr. Hill's personal commitment to the success of the company was represented by the Hill's philosophy of business: "...as businessmen, if we can't do things that contribute to our world and help people, we have fallen short of our mission."
 He was a Director of numerous companies and foundations including the Canadian Imperial Bank of Commerce and Ethics & Public Policy Center (Washington, DC).
 In 1986, he received the Order of Canada.
 Fred Hill passed away on July 13, 2008 at 87 years of age.

-He has served on the boards of the Investment Dealers Association, Canada Trust Bank, North Canadian Oils, Shopping.com, US Forest Products Inc. and as Chairman of Boardwalk Real Estate Investment Trust as well as several other Canadian and US corporations.
-He is actively involved in public policy through his board participation with The CD Howe Institute, The Fraser Institute, The Conference Board of Canada, and The Canadian Council of Chief Executives.
+He has served on the boards of the Investment Dealers Association, Canada Trust Bank, North Canadian Oils, Shopping.com, Government House Foundation, The Conference Board of Canada, US Forest Products Inc. and as Chairman of Boardwalk Real Estate Investment Trust as well as several other Canadian and US corporations.
+He is actively involved in public policy through his board participation with The CD Howe Institute, The Fraser Institute, , and The Canadian Council of Chief Executives.
 He also serves on the advisory board of the Georgetown University Robert Emmett McDonough School of Business (Washington, DC, USA), The Woodrow Wilson Institute (Washington, DC, USA), the Richard Ivey School of Business (London, ON, CAN) and the University of Regina Paul J. Hill School of Business (Regina, SK, CAN).
 He established the Hill- Ivey Scholarships as well as the Business Ethics Scholarships and the scholarships for the Catholic Studies program at Campion College (Regina, SK, CAN).
-He served on the board of the Saskatchewan Roughrider Football Club.
+He served on the board of the Saskatchewan Roughrider Football Club for over 22 years.
 Paul is a founding board member of the Asia Pacific Foundation, which focuses on the importance of Canada’s cultural and commercial relationships with China and other Asia Pacific countries and he serves on the Canada China Business Council.
-He is also a board member of the Canada Arizona Business Council, Government House Foundation and is the current chairman of the board for the Harvard Companies, Western Surety and UFR Urban Forest Recyclers Inc.(Brook, Indiana)
+He is also a board member of the Canada Arizona Business Council and is the current chairman of the board for the Harvard Companies, Western Surety and UFR Urban Forest Recyclers Inc.(Brook, Indiana).

-In 2011, Paul was awarded with an honorary Doctor of Laws degree from the University of Regina in recognition of the positive impact his leadership has made throughout Canada.
+In 2011 and 2012, Paul was awarded with an honorary Doctor of Laws degree from the University of Regina and also the University of Western Ontario, in recognition of the positive impact his leadership has made throughout Canada.
 In 2010, he was entrusted as a Knight of St. Sylvester by Pope Benedict XVI in acknowledgment of his charitable work.
-He has also received the Canada 125 Medal and the Queen Elizabeth II Golden Jubilee Medal.
-Paul and Carol Hill also received the Outstanding Philanthropist of the Year from the Association of Fundraising Professionals.
-Most recently, Paul established the Mother Teresa Middle School of Regina (focused on under privileged children in grades 6, 7 & 8) which is Canada’s first Jesuit fostered academy.
-Paul also founded ‘One Life Makes a Difference’, a charitable foundation that focuses on assisting disadvantaged youth.
+He has also received the Canada 125 Medal, the Queen Elizabeth II Golden Jubilee Medal and the Queen Elizabeth Diamond Jubilee Medal, the Order of Canada (2015) - which is one of the country's highest civilian honours that recognizes outstanding achievement and service to the nation.
+Paul and Carol have received the CTV Citizens of the Year (2014) and Philanthropists of the Year from the Association of Fundraising Professionals.
+Most recently Paul received the prestigious recognition of the Saskatchewan Order of Merit and, along with his wife Carol, were named Humanitarians of the Year by the Canadian Red Cross in 2017.They are also proud to sponsor the annual Distinguished Speaker Series at the Georgetown McDonough School of Business, University of Regina and Athol Murray College of Notre Dame.
+Among his many community initiatives, Paul’s philanthropic efforts have focused on providing education opportunities for inner-city youth.
+In 2007, he established the Mother Teresa Middle School of Regina (focused on under privileged children starting in grades 6, 7 & 8 and continuing for a full eleven years, including high school, post-secondary and right up to the first job) which is Canada’s first Jesuit fostered academy.
+He also founded ‘One Life Makes a Difference’, a charitable foundation that focuses on assisting disadvantaged youth

 Mo Bundon is results oriented and customer driven.
 Over the past 30 years, he has developed a team that is responsive to the ever-changing dynamics of real estate.
 Together, they have overseen the development and leasing of major office towers, retail projects, industrial land and residential land in Saskatchewan and Alberta.
 While Mo’s passion continues to be real estate, as the Senior Vice President and COO of Harvard Developments Inc., his leadership and strategic direction are instrumental in continuing The Hill Companies tradition of prosperity.